EIHW/prototypical-network-audio-evaluation/readme.md

 The prototypical network applied is adapated based on the Py-torch implementation from <a href="https://github.com/jsalbert/prototypical-networks">Snell et al</a>.

-Here we include code for the prototypical network, and embedding-space evaluation.
+Here we include code for the adapted prototypical network, and embedding-space evaluation.
 We also include `augmentation_options.py` for the data augmentation methods applied.
 More detail on SpecAug found <a href="https://github.com/DemisEom/SpecAugment"> here</a>.
 For audio generation <a href="https://github.com/chrisdonahue/wavegan">WaveGAN</a> was applied.

 Any questions feel free to reach out! :e-mail: alicebaird@ieee.org